Irresponsible Fake News Forwarders

 Go ahead and forward.
 Properly.

-However, there are those irresponsible forwarders forwarding to all they know regardless of if the e-mail would be of interest to “all”.
-Displaying all their friend’s e-mail addresses in the To: or Cc: field.
-Without thinking, they have just exposed all their friend’s addresses to total strangers!
+However, there are those irresponsible forwarders forwarding to all they know regardless of if the email would be of interest to “all.”
+Displaying all their friend’s email addresses in the To: or Cc: field.
+Without thinking, they have just exposed all their friend’s addresses to total strangers.

-Forwards and Privacy and Hoaxes, Oh My!
+Forwards, Privacy and Hoaxes, Oh My!

-The fact the content of the e-mail is inaccurate or plain old B.S. doesn’t matter.
+The fact the content of the email is inaccurate or plain old B.S. doesn’t matter.
 Breaching their contact’s privacy isn’t bad enough; these irresponsible forwarders are not thinking twice about perpetrating bogus information.

 All one has to do is go to TruthOrFiction.com.
 Then, search for the email in question and confirm if it is an urban legend or hoax before hitting that forward button.

 The Smell of Irony

-What then ensues is the Forwarder, who made the initial breach of privacy by not using the BCc: field to contain all their contact’s addresses, actually has the nerve to get upset.
+What then ensues is the forwarder, who made the initial breach of privacy (by not using the BCc: field to contain all their contact’s addresses), actually has the nerve to get upset.
 They scold their friend who hit Reply to All: telling them they had “no right” to email *their* friends.

 3 Easy Steps